amitofsk/dandy/docs/Dandy.md

 Connect a button and a resistor between GP16 & 5V (pin 39) <br>
 Connect a resistor and LED between GP19 & GND

-Here is the link of the circuit https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf (TODO Andy, put pictures)
+Here is the link of the circuit https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf <br>
+(TODO Andy, put pictures)

 #### 3.4.3 Option A: Micropython and RPiPico